Psalms For Life

 The God who puts our fears to flight

-Crying out to God in our need, we experience his rescue and worship him afterward.
-But even when we cling to him, he’s the one who holds us fast.
+Clinging to God in our need, we experience his rescue.
+But no matter how tightly we cling to him, he’s the one who holds us fast.

 A David psalm.
 When he was in the Judean wilderness.